KernelTuner/kernel_tuner/examples/README.md

  - pass a list of filenames instead of strings with kernel code

 ### Reduction [[CUDA](cuda/reduction.py)] [[OpenCL](opencl/reduction.py)]
- - use vector types and shuffle instructions
+ - use vector types and shuffle instructions (shuffle is only available in CUDA)
  - tune the number of thread blocks the kernel is executed with

 ### Sparse Matrix Vector Multiplication [[CUDA](cuda/spmv.py)]